milkyware/milkyware.github.io/_drafts/customising-httpclient-logging.md

   - Dotnet Core
 ---

-In Integration development, having sufficient logs is key to being able to debug issues. .NET has the well established **[ILogger](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line)** pattern which is available by default in a number of application types including **ASP.NET Core and Worker Services**.
+In Integration development, having sufficient logs is key to being able to debug issues. .NET has the well-established **[ILogger](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line)** pattern which is available by default in several application types including **ASP.NET Core and Worker Services**.

 ## Introducing ILogger

-To understand logging in a HttpClient, we firstly need to introduce ILogger.
-ILogger has some amazing features, but 2 key feature we'll focus on are **log categories and log levels**.
+To understand logging in HttpClient, we first need to introduce ILogger.
+ILogger has some amazing features, but 2 key features we'll focus on are **log categories and log levels**.

 ### Log categories